railroadmedia/ecommerce/docs/statistics/retention-reporting.md

 As an example lets say a user has the following subscription for a yearly membership:

 Start date: January 1, 2020
 Scheduled renewal date: Jan 1, 2021
 Cancellation date: March 1, 2020 (the user cancelled after 2 months)

 In which time frame should this user be represented in the retention reporting?
 For example if we pulled the yearly retention number for all of March 2020, should this user be subtracted from the 'customers at end' variable?
 Lets say
 we pulled the yearly retention number for all of January 2021, should they be subtracted from 'customers at end' for this report?
-Should they affect the report in both of these cases?
+Should the user affect the report in both of these cases?

 ### Subscription Renewal Length VS Reporting Length Problem

 Say there is the following example data for yearly subscribers for January 2020:

-- There were 100 subscribers at the beginning of the month, Jan 01
+- There are 100 subscribers at the beginning of the month, Jan 01
 - During the month, 10 of those users subscriptions were scheduled to renew
-- Of the 10 scheduled to renew in January, 8 of them successfully renewed
+- Of the 10 scheduled to renew in January, 8 of them successfully renewed, 2 failed to renew or cancelled
 - During January, an additional 10 users signed up for a yearly membership
 - At the end of January, there were 108 total active yearly subscribers